13 Sep TIFF REVIEW – ‘Joker’ is a divisive, turbulent, and maddening work

 After spending time in a mental institution, Arthur regularly visits a social worker, who feigns interest in his beleaguered life but ultimately is merely there to keep him in supply of a series of psychotropic drugs.
 When funding for the program is cut, Arthur goes off his meds and begins to lose his last semblance of sanity.
 When a violent incident on a subway train inadvertently causes a mob uprising of Gotham’s lower-class citizens, Arthur finally feels like he’s found his purpose as their pseudo leader.

-In all honesty, Phillips could have removed any connection to the DC world and just called this film Clown.
-It would still work as effectively.
+In all honesty, Phillips could have removed any connection to the DC world, called this film Clown, and it would still work as effectively.
 For all its connection to a larger narrative world, Joker is a standalone piece that ultimately seeks to portray one man’s descent into absolute madness.
 Sure, that man eventually progresses to become someone who battles against Gotham’s heroic vigilante crimefighter.
 But in this film, he’s just a clown with a gun.
 For now.

-This may sound strange, but the film is a journey into insanity you can’t help feeling you almost shouldn’t be watching.
-You will leave this film with a knot in your stomach and that’s entirely what Phillips wants.
+This may sound strange, but the film is ultimately a journey into insanity you can’t help feeling you almost shouldn’t be watching.
+You will leave this film with a knot in your stomach and that’s likely entirely what Phillips wants.
 Joker is an unflinching and uncomfortable portrayal of mental illness some may call exploitative and others may deem entirely essential.
-Where the lines get blurred is the inference Arthur’s mental instability coupled with his dismal treatment by society is what births a villain, almost to suggest his violence and vengeance are entirely valid reactions.
+Where the lines get blurred is the inference Arthur’s mental instability, coupled with his dismal treatment by society, is what consequently births a villain, almost to suggest his violence and vengeance are entirely valid reactions.

 That’s not to suggest the violence is played for entertainment.
 It’s brutal and graphic, earning every inch of its much-publicised R-rating.
 The sight of Arthur’s face splashed with crimson red blood across his white clown makeup is both striking and disturbing.
 For those more accustomed to typical comic book adaptations that downplay the violence, Joker will either feel like a breath of fresh air or simply too much.
 It’s far from an excessively violent film.
 But when the deaths occur, they’re meant to shock an audience.

 There are already fears Joker will inspire some sort of incel uprising and a whole wave of lone-wolf copycats could be on the horizon.
-That it’s somehow a call to arms for those who identify with Arthur.
-This seems rather extreme.
+Or that it’s somehow a call to arms for those who identify with Arthur.
+There is some validity in these concerns, but this reaction seems rather extreme.
 If we start demonising one piece of fictional cinema as the potential cause of violence in the world, every film, television show, comic book, and video game will suddenly be fair game.
 The current U.S. administration is already pointing the finger of blame at pop culture for the current spate of mass shootings.
 Do we really need to give them more fuel for the fire?

 The system lets Arthur down.
 Society either turns its back on him or mocks him right to his face.
 No one really sees him until he enacts violence upon them.
 That sounds achingly similar to the motivations behind the mass murderers we hear about on the news.
 Despite Joker being set in the past, a character like Arthur and the actions of such a madman feel eerily familiar right now.
 This is a film born from 2019 culture.
 Read into that what you will.